noelpena/ezer/README.md

+# Ezer

+Web app built to help church treasurer with bookkeeping and tracking church finances in a seemless and easy to use system.

+## Todos:

 -   [ ] View Records within a Deposit
 -   [ ] Set Records within a Deposit as "deposited" from "recorded"
 -   [ ] Make it so cannot delete member if there is data or diezmos for them